vugn/test-interchain/README.md

-This is an Interchain App project bootstrapped with [`create-interchain-app`](https://github.com/hyperweb-io/create-interchain-app).
+This is the Bitora Interchain App - a ## Credits

+🛠 Built by Bitora — Your gateway to the Interchain ecosystemckchain platform built for the Interchain ecosystem.

 ## Getting Started